wootfish/eli.sohl.com/drafts/wangs-attack.md

 a = r3(a,b,c,d,3,3,m); d = r3(d,a,b,c,11,9,m); c = r3(c,d,a,b,7,11,m); b = r3(b,c,d,a,15,15,m)
 ```

 This may look pretty arbitrary.
 That's fine; I'm not going to try to convince you that it isn't.
-Much like the round
+Much like with the
-functions, we don't really need to concern ourselves with the motivations behind the design here.
-The main reason I
+round functions, we don't need to concern ourselves with the motivations behind this design.
+The main reason I included
-included this code is because it shows exactly how a message block is mixed into the hash function's state.
+this code is because it shows exactly how a message block is mixed into the hash function's state.

-Recall that the first integer argument to each of these functions is the index of the message chunk within the message
+Recall that the first integer argument to each of these functions is the index of the message chunk it uses.
+Note how
-block.
-Note how each chunk is used exactly once per round, and how the order of use varies between rounds.
+each chunk is used exactly once per round, and how the order of use varies between rounds.

 In the code block above, intermediate states are grouped into rows of four.
-This mimics the paper's notation, which
+This looks nice, and it also mimics the
-denotes e.g. the first state on the first row as $$a_1$$, the fourth row's third intermediate state as $$c_4$$, and so
+paper's notation.
+This notation denotes e.g. the first state on the first row as $$a_1$$, the third state on the fourth
-on. $$a_0, b_0, c_0, d_0$$ denote the values to which the four state variables `a, b, c, d` are initialized.
+row as $$c_4$$, and so on. $$a_0, b_0, c_0, d_0$$ denote the values to which the four state variables `a, b, c, d` are
+initialized.

-The paper extends this notation to let us refer to individual bits within states: for instance, $$c_{4,1}$$ refers
+The paper uses an extension of this notation to denote individual bits within states: for instance, $$c_{4,1}$$ refers
-specifically to $$c_4$$'s least significant bit, $$d_{2,14}$$ refers to $$d_2$$'s 14th bit counting from the
+specifically to $$c_4$$'s least significant bit, $$d_{2,14}$$ refers to $$d_2$$'s 14th bit counting from the least
-least significant end, $$b_{9,32}$$ is $$b_9$$'s 32nd-least significant bit (i.e. its most significant bit), and so on.
+significant end, $$b_{9,32}$$ is $$b_9$$'s 32nd-least significant bit (i.e. its most significant bit), and so on.

 This notation is important because it is used to express all of the paper's constraints on MD4's intermediate states.
-These form the core of the attack.
+These are central to the attack.

-Note that both subscripts are 1-indexed -- this is something for implementers to look out for as a potential source of
+Note that both subscripts in this notation are 1-indexed -- this is something for implementers to look out for as a
-off-by-one errors.
+potential source of off-by-one errors.

 A quick note on terminology: The original paper prefers the term _conditions_ over _constraints_ when discussing the
 rules it defines for MD4's intermediate states. _Conditions_ is more in line with the attack's theoretical